Docs

 Automatic instrumentation in Ruby uses OpenTelemetry’s libraries to automatically generate telemetry data for common operations, such as HTTP requests and database queries.

-1. Set up the OpenTelemetry SDK with the necessary instrumentation libraries in your Ruby application.
+1. Set up the OpenTelemetry SDK with the necessary instrumentation libraries in your Ruby app.
 This typically involves modifying the Gemfile and an initializer to set up the SDK and auto-instrumentation.

 # In config/initializers/opentelemetry.rb